Movladi Udugov: Since 1999

-Russian authorities accused him of being one of the main organizers of the Chechen rebel-led attack on Dagestan in August 1999, and Udugov is wanted by the Russian federal government since March 20, 2000, accused of having violated Article 279 of Russia's criminal code, which outlaws "armed uprisings."
-At the start of the Second Chechen War in September 1999, Udugov left Chechnya to abroad, resulting in a rapid decline of his influence on the Chechen separatist movement at the time.
-There were reports about his stay in Afghanistan, Scandinavia, Turkey, Persian Gulf countries and possibly United States; although no evidence has been offered to support any of these claims.
-His current whereabouts are unknown.
-Since February 2006, following his victory in a dispute with exiled moderate Chechen leader Akhmed Zakayev, he once again became an official rebel spokesman, heading National Information Service (NIS) of the State Defense Council.
+Russian authorities accused Udugov of being one of the main organizers of the Chechen rebel-led attack on Dagestan in August 1999.
+He has been wanted by the Russian federal government since 20 March 2000, accused of having violated Article 279 of Russia's criminal code, which outlaws "armed uprisings."
+At the start of the Second Chechen War in September 1999, Udugov left Chechnya and moved abroad, resulting in a rapid decline of his influence on the Chechen separatist movement.
+Reports soon emerged about his stay in Afghanistan, Scandinavia, Turkey, Persian Gulf countries and, possibly, the United States; although no evidence has been offered to support any of these claims.

+Since February 2006, following his victory in a dispute with exiled moderate Chechen leader Akhmed Zakayev, he once again became an official rebel spokesman, heading the National Information Service (NIS) of the State Defense Council.
 In October 2007, Udugov was said to be the author of the proclamation of the Caucasus Emirate; during the following constitutional crisis, the ChRI government in exile led by Zakayev dismissed Udugov from the post of the head of NIS and abolished the service.

-Since 2007, Udugov runs the Informational-Analytical Service of the Caucasus Emirate.
+Since 2007, while openly living in Turkey, Udugov has run the Informational-Analytical Service of the Caucasus Emirate.